-In the opening statement of the former Yugoslav Republic of Macedonia's Chairmanship of the OSCE Forum for Security Co-operation, the Government expressed its readiness to develop a "National Action Plan for implementation of UNSCR 1540" in co-operation with partners from the OSCE executive structures and the United Nations.
+In the opening statement of the former Yugoslav Republic of Macedonia's Chairmanship of the OSCE Forum for Security Co-operation, the Government expressed its readiness to develop a "National Action Plan for Implementation of UNSCR 1540" in co-operation with partners from the OSCE executive structures and the United Nations.

-Subsequently, in October 2012, a representative of the former Yugoslav Republic of Macedonia delivered a statement at an FSC Plenary meeting, outlining the country's national commitments and priorities undertaken compliance to ensure with international and regional standards facilitating consistent implementation of UNSCR 1540.
-The role of the OSCE/CPC, the 1540 Committee and its Group of Experts, UNODA and VERTIC in promoting national implementation of resolution 1540 during a national round-table meeting held in Skopje in June 2012 was acknowledged by the national representative during the Security Dialogue.
+Subsequently, in October 2012, a representative of the former Yugoslav Republic of Macedonia delivered a statement at an FSC plenary meeting, outlining the country's national commitments and priorities undertaken to ensure compliance with international and regional standards facilitating consistent implementation of UNSCR 1540.
+The role of the CPC, the 1540 Committee and its Group of Experts, UNODA and VERTIC in promoting national implementation of resolution 1540 during a national round-table meeting held in Skopje in June 2012 was acknowledged by the national representative during the Security Dialogue.

-In order to review a draft NAP prepared by the authorities, a "Consultation meeting on the National Action Implementation Plan on UNSCR 1540" was held in Vienna in October 2013, with the relevant national authorities, attended also by the 1540 Committee Expert, UNODA, UNICRI, as an implementing agency the EU CBRN Centres of for Excellence Initiative and VERTIC.
-The aim of the Government is to develop their plan by the end of the vear.
+In order to review a draft NAP prepared by the authorities, a consultation meeting on the National Implementation Action Plan on UNSCR 1540 was held in Vienna in October 2013, with the relevant national authorities, attended also by the 1540 Committee Expert, UNODA, UNICRI, as an implementing agency for the EU CBRN Centres of Excellence Initiative and VERTIC.
+The aim of the Government is to develop their plan by the end of the year.